AlexScheller/dark-chess/README.md

 Technically speaking this is a variant of that variant.
 This is cliffhanger dark, where your vision only updates on your turn.

+## Course of the Project

+To begin with, this project will reproduce regular chess, switching to cliffhanger dark after the normal chess api is stable.

 ## Attributions/Citations/Etc.

 In several places this application makes use of snippets of code from Miguel Grinberg's "microblog" application (Copyright (c) 2017 Miguel Grinberg, MIT License).
 A copy of the source can be